Edit this page on GitHub

 - Terraform Core: This is the Terraform binary that communicates with plugins to manage infrastructure resources.
 It provides a common interface that allows you to leverage many different cloud providers, databases, services, and in-house solutions.

-- Terraform Plugins: These are executable binaries written in Go that communicate with Terraform Core over an RPC interface.
-Each plugin exposes an implementation for a specific service, such as the AWS provider or the cloud-init provider.
-Terraform currently supports one type of Plugin called providers.
+- Terraform Plugins: Plugins are executable binaries written in Go that communicate with Terraform Core over an RPC interface.
+Terraform currently supports one type of plugin called providers.
+Each provider plugin exposes an implementation for a specific service or tool, such as the AWS provider or the cloud-init provider.

 - Learn more about how Terraform Core interacts with plugins.